Greater Bridgeport

-Greater Bridgeport is the metropolitan area centered on the city of Bridgeport in the U.S. state of Connecticut.
+Bridgeport–Stamford–Danbury is a metropolitan area in the U.S. state of Connecticut.
 The area is located in Southwestern Connecticut.
-In its most conservative form the area consists of the city of Bridgeport and five surrounding towns—Easton, Fairfield, Monroe, Stratford, and Trumbull.
-This definition of the Bridgeport area has a population of more than 305,000 and is within the Bridgeport-Stamford-Norwalk-Danbury metropolitan statistical area (Bridgeport metropolitan area), which consists of all of Fairfield County, Connecticut.
-The estimated 2015 county population was 948,053.
-The area is numbered as part of the New York-Newark Combined Statistical Area NY-NJ-CT-PA by the United States Census Bureau.
+In its most conservative form, the area consists of the Metropolitan Connecticut region, including the City of Bridgeport and five surrounding towns—Easton, Fairfield, Monroe, Stratford, and Trumbull.
+This area has a population of more than 305,000.

+The United States Census Bureau defines Greater Bridgeport as the Bridgeport-Stamford-Danbury metropolitan statistical area.
+This metropolitan statistical area includes all of Fairfield County, Connecticut.
+In 2015, the area had an estimated population of 948,053, and the area is included in the New York-Newark Combined Statistical Area.

-The combined metropolitan area is the fourth largest of New England (behind the Boston, Providence, and Hartford areas).
-The area includes Connecticut's two largest cities: Bridgeport and Stamford.
+The combined metropolitan area is the fourth largest in New England, behind Boston, Providence, and Hartford's.
+This area includes Connecticut's two largest cities, Bridgeport and Stamford.
 As of 2022 the Bridgeport-Stamford-Norwalk-Danbury area has been split into two different Connecticut regions (the state equivalent to counties), the Western Connecticut region (including Stamford, Norwalk and Danbury), and Metropolitan Connecticut (MetroCOG), consisting of the five towns of Greater Bridgeport.
 The region is home to one of the largest concentration of corporate headquarters in the nation.